whitneyburton/portfolios/students/1701-back/erin_bassity/20170803-erin-bassity-m4.markdown

 ## Feedback

 Once piece of feedback I received was to be more confident in my ability as a developer.
-I struggle with this constantly, but it’s getting easier to convince myself that I can do what I set out to do.
+I struggle with this constantly, but it’s getting easier to convince myself that I know as much as I do and can continue to develop my skills (growth mindset).

 ## Gear Up